-The Competition Law underwent significant amendments in February 2008.
-The current legislation brings about a stricter and more deterrent fining regime, coupled with a leniency programme for the undertakings.
+In addition to the Amendment Law, the Competition Law had also undergone significant amendments in February 2008 - bringing a stricter and more deterrent fining regime, coupled with a leniency programme for the undertakings.
 The secondary legislation specifying the details of the leniency mechanism is the Regulation on Active Cooperation for Discovery of Cartels ("the Regulation on Leniency").
 The Guidelines on Explanation of the Regulation on Leniency were published in April 2013.
 With the enactment of the Regulation on Leniency, the main principles of immunity and leniency mechanisms have been set.